near/docs/docs/1.concepts/protocol/transaction-execution.md

 Most transactions will just spawn a receipt to process the actions, and a receipt to refund the gas, being final in 1-3 blocks (~1-3 seconds):

 - [One block](https://testnet.nearblocks.io/txns/8MAvH96aMfDxPb3kVDrgj8nvJS7CAXP1GgtiivKAMGkF#execution) if the `signer` and `receiver` coincide - e.g. when adding a key
-- [Three blocks](https://testnet.nearblocks.io/txns/B7gxJNxav1A9WhWvaNWYLrSTub1Mkfj3tAudoASVM5tG#) if the `signer` and `receiver` differ, since the first block creates the `Receipt`, and the last reimburses gas
+- [Three blocks](https://testnet.nearblocks.io/txns/B7gxJNxav1A9WhWvaNWYLrSTub1Mkfj3tAudoASVM5tG#) if the `signer` and `receiver` differ, since the first block creates the `Receipt`, and the last reimburse gas

 Function calls might take longer, as they can spawn multiple receipts.
-Network congestion can also increase the time to process a receipt, and thus a transaction.
+Network congestion can also increase the time to process a receipt and, thus, a transaction.
 :::

 ---

 ## Transaction Status

-As the `Receipts` of a `Transaction` are processed they get an status:
+As the `Receipts` of a `Transaction` are processed, they get a status:

 - `Success`: the actions on the receipt were executed successfully
 - `Failed`: an action on the receipt failed
 - `Unknown`: the receipt is not known by the network

-If an action in a `Receipt` fails, all the actions in that `Receipt` are rollback.
+If an action in a `Receipt` fails, all the actions in that `Receipt` are rolled back.
 Notice that we are talking about the `Receipt` status, and not the `Transaction` status.

-The status of a transaction is determined by its first receipt, i.e. the one that contains all its actions.
-If any of the actions in the first receipt fail, the transaction would be mark as failed.
+The status of a transaction is determined by its first receipt, which contains all its actions.
+If any of the actions in the first receipt fail, the transaction is marked as failed.

 Notice that, it could happen that a transaction is marked as successful, but some of its receipt fails.
 This happens when a `FunctionCall` successfully spawns a new receipt, but the consequent function call fails.
 In this case, the transaction is marked as successful because the original function call was successful.